O mein Papa: English lyrics

-And with a smile he'd change my tears to laughter.
+And with a smile, he'd change my tears to laughter.

 German lyrics

-The original German version of the song contains passages that more fully give the context to the listener; these don't appear in the English translation.
+The original German version of the song contains passages that more fully give the context to the listener; these do not appear in the English translation.
 It contains grammar errors (confusing masculine and feminine nouns and adjectives) and is sung with a foreign accent appropriate for the role of the Eastern European woman it is written for.